The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Closing Statement

-By creating an Administrative Province and neutral federal capital, this pillar re-centres constitutional authority away from inherited centres of competition.
-It provides the spatial and constitutional conditions within which overlapping, reparative representation can operate, while maintaining continuity of identity and shared institutional access across the system.
+By creating an Administrative Province and neutral federal centre, this pillar re-centres constitutional authority away from inherited centres of competition.
+It provides the spatial and constitutional conditions within which shared representation can operate, while maintaining continuity of identity and shared institutional access across the system.

 (Shared North–South Governance — evolved from Strand Two)